icubam/icubam/README.md

 ## More information about ICUBAM

-This software is currently running live for the Eastern France.
-It collects data sent by 97 doctors in 41 ICU wards.
+This software is currently running live.
+It collects data sent by 97 doctors in 41 ICU wards in the Easter France region.

 The project started on March 28th.
 The initial idea was provided by an ICU doctor, Dr. Kimounn.
 It fleshed out live during the Covid crisis in Eastern